The Atomic Number: More Than Just a Number of Protons

 -

-Quantum Computing: The atomic number plays a crucial role in the development of quantum computers.
+Quantum Computing: The atomic number has a big impact in the development of quantum computers.
 Qubits, the basic units of quantum information, are often based on the properties of individual atoms or ions.
-The atomic number of the element used in a qubit determines its energy levels and its interactions with external fields, which are critical for manipulating and controlling the qubit's state.
+The atomic number of the element used in a qubit determines its energy levels and its interactions with external fields, which are critical for manipulating and controlling the qubit's state That's the whole idea..

 Tips & Expert Advice